openmrs/openmrs-contrib-rest-api-docs/source/includes/auth.md

 * After authenticating user can change their own password, by posting to `/password`.
-* The new password must contain atleast one integer.
+* The new password must contain at least one integer.

-## Getting all location without authentication
+## Getting all locations without authentication

 > Getting all location without authentication